89th Academy Awards: Winners and nominees

 The nominees for the 89th Academy Awards were announced on January 24, 2017, via global live stream from the academy.
 La La Land received the most nominations with a record-tying fourteen (1950's All About Eve and 1997's Titanic also achieved this distinction); Arrival and Moonlight came in second with eight apiece.
 La La Lands Best Picture loss to Moonlight meant it set a record for most nominations without winning Best Picture.
 Four of the five nominations for Best Original Score were by first-time nominees, the highest figure since 1967.

 The winners were announced during the awards ceremony on February 26, 2017.
 Moonlight became the first film with an all-black cast and the first LGBT-themed film to win Best Picture.
 In an event unprecedented in the history of the Oscars, La La Land was incorrectly announced as the Best Picture, and, a few minutes later, the error was corrected and Moonlight was declared the winner.
 O.J.: Made in America, at 467 minutes, became the longest film to win an Academy Award, surpassing the 431-minute long War and Peace, which won the Academy Award for Best Foreign Language Film in 1969.
 Following the five-part documentary's win, new academy rules barred any "multi-part or limited series" from being eligible for documentary categories.
 With Casey Affleck winning the Oscar for Best Actor, he and his older brother, Ben Affleck, became the 16th pair of siblings to win Academy Awards.
 Mahershala Ali became the first Muslim actor to win an Oscar.
 Viola Davis became the first black person to achieve the Triple Crown of Acting with her Oscar, Emmy, and Tony wins.

 At the age of thirty-two years and thirty-eight days, Damien Chazelle became the youngest person to win Best Director; Norman Taurog was only two hundred and twenty-two days older than Chazelle when he won Best Director for the 1931 comedy Skippy.

-Kevin O'Connell finally ended the longest losing streak in Oscar history after 20 unsuccessful nominations for sound mixing, winning for Hacksaw Ridge.
+Kevin O'Connell ended the longest losing streak in Oscar history after 20 unsuccessful nominations for sound mixing, winning for Hacksaw Ridge.
 Moonlights Dede Gardner became the first woman to win twice for producing, following her previous Best Picture win for 12 Years a Slave.